Visual Cues and Icons in Tableau Desktop

 The Venn diagram icon indicates a set.
 See Create Sets(Link opens in a new window).

-A field name shown in italics indicates a filtered set.
+A field name shown in italics indicates the filter was generated and controlled by an action.

 A grey field on the Filters shelf indicates a context filter.
 See Use Context Filters.